WyriHaximus/reactphp-psr-3-phergie/README.md

 // Seventh create the Phergie bot
 $bot = new Bot();

-// Eigth create the Pergie connection
+// Eighth create the Pergie connection
 $connection = new Connection([
     // Your connection config here
 ]);